gkapfham/curriculum-vitae/README.md

 ## Development Environment

-The curriculum vitae is compiled on an Ubuntu 16.04 LTS workstation using `pdflatex` and `biber`.
-You may also compile the CV to a PDF file using a wide variety of other tools, such as `latexmk`.
+The curriculum vitae was originally compiled on an Ubuntu 16.04 LTS workstation using `pdflatex` and `biber` from an old version of TeXLive.
+The curriculum vitae is now compiled on an Arch Linux workstation using `latexmk` from the TeXLive 2021 distribution.
+You should be able to compile the CV to a PDF file using a wide variety of tools and operating systems and versions of TeXLive.
 If you are unable to compile the CV with your development tools and your execution environment, then please open a new issue and I will attempt to resolve your concerns.

 ## Creating the Curriculum Vitae